GamesCreed

 And now for the roguelike aspect of Zombie Rollerz.
 To begin with, you start with a single hero, the aptly named Burnjamin, whose starting kit is filled to the brim with fire-based abilities.
 You then set out into an explorable overworld, where you can follow specific paths to find treasure, visit all sorts of special events, and find zombies to engage with.

 These events also do incredibly well at breaking up Zombie Rollerz’s main gameplay loop and preventing things from seeming too repetitive.
-Little treasure hunting or puzzle are solving mini-games dotted around the overworld, alongside things like shops to buy from and shrines to pray at for bonuses.
+Little treasure hunting or puzzle-solving mini-games are dotted around the overworld, alongside things like shops to buy from and shrines to pray at for bonuses.
 While the main gameplay thrives in its typical arenas of zombie flattening action, these little breaks do wonders for keeping you wanting to play.

 And to prevent things from seeming too slow, there is also a system in Zombie Rollerz’s overworld to usher you along, where the ground behind you will fill with a hazard (such as lava in the fire area or a poisonous cloud in the forest area), which will sap your HP if you move through it.
 It’s an interesting ‘incentive’ to keep you moving, but I never really found myself particularly bothered by it.